Using Evidence in Policy Making

 How can I use quality evidence?

-State and local governments interested in investing in services that work can use the links above for additional details on finding, understanding, using, and implementing evidence-based interventions.
+State and local governments interested in investing in services that are evidence-based can use the links above for additional details on finding, understanding, using, and implementing evidence-based interventions.

 Why is this important?

-As policymakers face difficult budget choices, knowing which services have proven outcomes that lead to taxpayer savings is valuable.
-This ability to use research, combined with context from local practitioners, gives policymakers access to valuable information when making decisions.
+As policymakers face difficult budget choices, it is valuable to know which services have proven outcomes.
+Such research findings, combined with context from local practitioners, gives policymakers access to valuable information when making decisions.
 When applied consistently, these insights improve outcomes and maximize benefits for Minnesotans.